abnerjosefelixbarbosa/okay-bank/README.md

 # Features

+## Customer
-- Login to the account by CPF and password
+- Login by CPF and password

+## Account
+- Get by id
+- List all by account
+- Find by agency and account
+- Transfer balance

 ## Back end
 - Java 17